Sunday, 21 May 2017

 Keep it real

 Let the prospective employers know (at the interview stage) that, whilst you're passionate about the role you're being interviewed for, long term, you see yourself with a career in your chosen field and intend to pursue non conflicting opportunities outside of the job.
-This will be fair and better for you in the long run rather than pretending you have no other interests, goals or passions.
+This will be fair and better for you in the long run rather than pretending you have no other interests, goals or passions and taking the job with it being expected that the job will be your life!
+You know how it can go in the working-for-somebody-else world.

 Balance is essential

 Establish a routine for yourself so that you can fit everything in giving priority to that which is a necessity.
-You will need to make a realistic and achievable list, perhaps change the time you wake up each morning and rearrange other commitments.
+You will need to make a realistic and achievable list, perhaps change the time you wake up each morning and rearrange other commitments throughout the weeks/weekends.

 Trust those who stick by you

-Self belief is crucial if you're going to stand any chance of being able to successfully hold down a job while also chasing your dreams, but, you've got to have a huge amount of belief (and trust) in your nearest and dearest, that they will support you any way they can.
+Self belief is crucial if you're going to stand any chance of being able to successfully hold down a job while also chasing your dreams.
+It also helps to have trust in your nearest and dearest, that they will support you any way they can.
 If you don't have anyone (which I hope is not the case), pray.
-If you don't believe in God, step out of your comfort zone at least once a week to go and meet new people at events, or places relating to your career goal, with whom you can (potentially) create trustworthy friendships.
+If you don't believe in God, step out of your comfort zone at least once a week to go and meet new people at events/places relating to your career goal with whom you can (potentially) create trustworthy friendships.

 No shortcuts

 Do things properly, always.
 Cutting corners may get you to your destination sooner, however, amongst many other things, you might find yourself without the knowledge, education and capabilities needed to sustain your achievement (s) long term.
 Be patient.
-Where you want to be begins with knowing where you ought to be right now!
-Check-in with your instincts...
+Where you want to be starts with knowing where you ought to be right now

 Yes, it's a lot and can be stressful at times, but, I think it's better to walk down the road filled with challenges and major learning curves than to walk down easy street.
 Stick with the challenges because, once over the hurdles, the rewards are likely to be long lasting.
-YOU GOT THIS!
-Stay focused and don't watch the moves that anyone else is making!
-God bless x
+YOU'VE GOT THIS!
+So you choose, so it shall be.
+Stay focused.

 BLACK WOMEN'S HAIR

-Let me start by reminding you that I write from personal experience so, please make sure you take that with you before you take anything else.
+Let me start by reminding you that I write from personal experience so, please keep that in mind if you choose to continue reading this post...

-You're either here because you're in need of inspiration and ideas, or you just want to know what others are doing with theirs and how, or you are not a black woman but, you're curious about our hair, the various types and why we're so anti having our hair touched by random hands!!
+You're either here because you're in need of inspiration and ideas, or you want to know what others are doing with theirs and how, or you're curious about Black/Brown women's hair and why we're so anti having our hair touched by random hands!

-I talked about my teen hair journey (sort of) in a previous post here but, with some encouragement from @remifications, in this entry I'll share with you the products and methods I use to look after my hair in its current form and I'll also speak on the reality of managing (my) 'black' hair.
+I talked about my teen hair journey (sort of) in a previous post here but, in this entry I'll share with you the products and methods I use to look after my hair in its current form and I'll also speak on the reality of managing (my) 'black' hair.

 In my mid twenties, I decided to stop trying every recommended product and the many suggested ways to 'look after' my hair.
-I tested (on strands at the back of my head) a few researched products (ingredients, compatibility, benefits) and stuck with whatever had me see positive results.
-Since then the relationship between the fro and I is good and *that's the real 'secret' to having a nice head of hair that is of decent quality.
+Instead I tested (on strands at the back of my head) products I had researched (ingredients, compatibility, benefits) and stuck with whatever had me see positive results.
+Since then the relationship between the fro and I is good and *that's the real 'secret' to having a nice head of quality hair.
 We still have a way to go, but, as of 2015, we're on the right path and I'm seeing results (albeit super slow).
 I went from having a pixie cut (due to how damaged my hair was) to a mini Sideshow Bob afro!
+My hair grew fast, curly-wavy and thick!

-I prefer wearing braids though!
+Ove the years, I have preferred wearing braids.
 Simply for the fact that they're a lot easier to look after and I can just get up and go.
 We each treat our braids differently (hair extensions plaited into our natural hair).
-For me, it works to apply a teeny bit of pure coconut oil to my roots as and when I feel my head is dry, to massage olive oil into my scalp, then have a steam (weekly) and to spray the hair every other day.
+For me, it works to apply a teeny bit of pure coconut oil to my roots as and when I feel my head is dry, to massage olive oil into my scalp, have a steam (weekly) and then spray the hair every other day.
 I use both of the oils to treat my natural hair too.
-I usually keep my braids in for about 3 - 4 months and am likely to have washed it (with Palmer's Coconut Oil Formula conditioning shampoo) no more than 4 times during this period.
+I usually keep my braids in for about 3 - 4 months and am likely to have washed it (with Palmer's Coconut Oil Formula conditioning shampoo) no more than twice during this period.
 I also allow my natural hair to breathe for up to 2 weeks (as well as moisturising my hair, I will also plait and wrap my hair when out and about) before I braid again.

-In my younger years and throughout my twenties, I realised that I was spending a lot more time and money on my hair than my non black (female) friends and all of the experimenting, treatments, magazines and hair shows attended saw me damage my (natural) hair quite badly which is why I had to cut it (not trim, CUT) really short more than once!
-However, that struggle was nothing in comparison to having my (black) hair be misunderstood by those outside of my race and also ill judged (back when I cared what others thought of my hair) by my fellow black women and black men!
+In my teens and twenties I started to realise that I was spending a lot more time and money on my hair than my non Black/Brown (female) friends and all of the experimenting, treatments, magazines and hair shows attended saw me damage my (natural) hair quite badly which is why I had to cut it (not trim, CUT) really short more than once!
+However, that struggle was nothing in comparison to having my ('black') hair be misunderstood by those outside of my race and also ill judged (back when I cared what others thought of my hair) by fellow Black and Brown women and 'our' men too!

 Pixie Charley

-The desire to touch my hair, be that in its natural form, or braids, I find weird and to reach out and do so without my permission is RUDE!!
-Black women's hair can be very sensitive, like a person's skin can be.
+The desire to touch my hair, be that in its natural form, or braids, I find weird.
+To reach out and do so without my permission?
+RUDE!!
+Black and Brown women's hair can be very sensitive, like a person's skin can be.
 The wrong hand might cause increased dryness, lead to breakage, or weakness.
 NO JOKE!!!!
-Even if that were not the case, we're all well within our rights to not allow some random individual (other women, mostly) to touch our hair 'out of curiosity'.
+Even if that were not the case, we're all well within our rights to not allow some random individual to touch our hair 'out of curiosity'.
 Nobody has ever seen me try to touch a woman's overly made up face just to see if my finger will sink into her cheek past the layers of slap she's wearing!
 Choopse!

-A black woman's hair is her identity not a statement, or a flag to be flown for all other black women, nor is it to be worn, or styled the way any other individual, regardless of their race, believes it should be so as to have the black woman 'fit into' someones ideal.
-Once upon a time, black women were encouraged to adopt a more european look, hence the use of relaxers (chemicals used to straighten a black woman's natural hair) and now there's a not so subtle pressure for us to 'return to our roots' from all types of people, for whatever reasons...
+Black and Brown women's hair is part of their identity.
+Not a statement, or a flag to be flown for all other Black and Brown women.
+Nor is it to be worn or styled the way any other individual, regardless of their race, believes it should be so as to have the Black/Brown woman 'fit into' someones ideal.
+Once upon a time, Black and Brown women were encouraged to adopt a more european look, hence the use of relaxers (chemicals used to straighten natural hair) and now there's a not so subtle pressure for us to 'return to our roots' from all types of people, for whatever reasons...

 The length I wore my braids 2014 - 2015

-The choices you make about your hair, my fellow black women, is entirely yours to make and (to a degree) depends on your lifestyle because, the management of our hair, as you know, is no quick step!!
-It's time consuming, takes a lot of planning, prep, strict routines (to see real benefits), money and the world of patience (especially if you wear your hair in its natural form).
-So, while all of the related / relevant YouTube videos, Instagram pages, Facebook groups and Twitter accounts are 'showing' you 'How To Do This', when, why and telling you what the so-called results would be, know that your goal must be realistic, affordable and the success you'll see (if any) will be a reflection of your lifestyle not just (if at all) the tutorials you follow.
-No 2 heads of hair are the same, there is no one size fits all.
+The choices you make about your hair is entirely yours to make and (to a degree) depends on your lifestyle because, hair management, as you know, is no quick step!!
+It's time consuming, takes a lot of planning, prep, strict routines (to see real benefits), money, and the world of patience (especially if you wear your hair in its natural form).
+So, while all of the related/relevant YouTube videos, Instagram pages, Facebook groups, etc., are 'showing' you 'How To Do This', when, why and telling you what the so-called results would be, know that your goal must be realistic, affordable and the success you'll see (if any) will be a reflection of your lifestyle not just (if at all) the tutorials you follow.
+No 2 heads of hair are the same; there is no one size fits all.

 2017